Dishantydv7/ClipBoardManager/README.md

 ---

-Also Added an Executable (FOR MAC* Silicon users only) to directly run the program.
+Also Added an Executable (FOR MAC* Silicon users only) to directly run the program. {ClipBoardExt}

 ## 🔧 Installation & Usage